Core Decay: Gameplay

-Core Decay is an "atmospheric immersive sim", and a "retro shooter".
+Core Decay is an "atmospheric immersive sim.
 The game is experienced through a first-person perspective, and focuses on exploration of the game world to accomplish goals.
 The player can interact with NPCs, collect logs and messages, hack computer systems, and engage in combat with enemies.
 First-person shooting is a core game mechanic, though often not necessary for progression.
 The abilities of the player-character can be enhanced by finding cybernetic implants, which grant improvements such as damage resistance, more powerful attacks, and better hacking ability.
 There is also a detailed damage model that tracks injury to the player-character across specific body parts, leading to specific debilitating effects as the player is damaged by hostile elements.

 Plot

 In the future, ecological collapse has caused society to crumble.
 Governments have given way to massive corporate powers.
 Facing extinction, a mysterious group of conspirators has formed to ensure the survival of humanity by any means necessary.
 The game begins as the player-character wakes up in a cold storage pod without any idea of what is going on, and now as much a machine as human.
 The player must explore the perilous installations of this shadowy organization and discover what they are planning.